Cooper Union Counseling Services

 Session Format: Available for in-person sessions

-Talking to an experienced therapist can help improve your life, ease stress and achieve your goals.
+Talking to an experienced therapist can help improve your life, ease stress, and achieve your goals.
 I work in a collaborative and nonjudgmental way to better understand what is getting in the way of having the life you want.
 Through talking together we can identify repetitive patterns that make life more difficult and consider different strategies to tackle the issues you face.
-Therapy can help you to become more emotionally mature, to use your self-knowledge and understanding of others to achieve your full potential.
-I am a licensed psychoanalyst and graduate of the Center for Modern Psychoanalytic Studies.
-I specialize in working with people dealing with a range of issues including anxiety, depression, eating disorders, addiction, life transitions, gender identity and trauma.
+Therapy can help you to become more emotionally mature, and to use your self-knowledge and understanding of others to achieve your full potential.
+I am a licensed psychoanalyst and a graduate of the Center for Modern Psychoanalytic Studies.
+I specialize in working with people dealing with a range of issues including anxiety, depression, eating disorders, addiction, life transitions, gender identity and trauma. in your life and want to understand how to communicate and live authentically, then you will find our work to be healing and restorative.
+As a drama therapist, I offer psychotherapy through a creative and embodied approach, and also traditional talk therapy.
+I believe in a collaborative process with my clients.
+You are vital to your individualized treatment plan as we move toward obtaining your goals.
+My specializations include trauma, culture, identity, anxiety and depression.

 New York, NY 10001